facebookresearch/habitat-sim/docs/pages/managed-rigid-object-tutorial.rst

 For :ref:`habitat_sim.physics.MotionType.KINEMATIC` objects, velocity control will directly modify the object's rigid state.

-For :ref:`habitat_sim.physics.MotionType.DYNAMIC` object, velocity control will set the initial velocity of the object before simualting.
+For :ref:`habitat_sim.physics.MotionType.DYNAMIC` object, velocity control will set the initial velocity of the object before simulating.
 In this case, velocity will be more accurate with smaller timestep requests to :ref:`Simulator.step_physics`.
 Note that dynamics such as forces, collisions, and gravity will affect these objects, but expect extreme damping as velocities are being manually set before each timestep when controlled.